ExpediaDotCom/haystack-client-java/README.md

 Opentracing API usage has been documented at [https://github.com/opentracing/opentracing-java](https://github.com/opentracing/opentracing-java).

+### OpenTracing version compatibility

+The current OpenTracing version 0.33 has introduced backwards incompatible changes with all previous versions.
+Please make sure that your dependencies on OpenTracing align to the 0.33 version to avoid runtime issues.

+## Examples

 You can look at our sample projects for how to trace a simple web application